helenrybak/data_analytics_portfolio/README.md

 ## About

-Hi, I’m Elena!
+I am a detail-oriented Data Analyst with a passion for numbers, data analysis, and turning information into valuable insights.
+I have over 10 years of experience in financial analytics, audit, and digital marketing.
+I have developed a strong foundation in collecting, analyzing, and visualizing data to extract meaning, reveal hidden insights, and enable better decision-making.
 I have an analytical background and hold a Master's degree in Finance from Donetsk State University of Management.

-I have developed a strong foundation in aggregating, analyzing, and visualizing data to extract meaning, reveal hidden insights, and enable better decision-making.
-I have 10 years of experience in finance and marketing in different fields such as banking, FinTech, and EdTech.
+I worked in a global team that helped me become more empathetic, compassionate, and open-minded.
+Currently, I am living in Italy and willing to relocate for the right opportunity.

 My LinkedIn https://www.linkedin.com/in/helenrybakova/